Dan J. Harkey

 Subordinate liens mean a lien is, or will be placed, in a lower position, rank, or junior to the senior lienholder(s).
 The junior lender is subordinate to the senior lender unless a written agreement states otherwise.

-Loan documents are recorded at the municipal recorder's office using a sequential date and time stamp method.
+Loan documents are recorded at the municipal recorder’s office using a sequential date and time stamp method.
 Any lien with an earlier recording date and time stamp is a senior priority unless the parties agree otherwise.
-Sometimes, it is desirable or necessary to keep a lender lien on the property but agree to modify or lower its priority.
+Sometimes, it is desirable or necessary to retain the lender’s lien on the property while agreeing to modify or lower its priority.
 A subordination agreement is a method.

 When a lender prepares the subordination agreement for the borrower and possibly senior and subordinate lenders to sign, it’s a moment of reassurance.
 All parties agree that the lien priority will change or be transferred to a subordinate (lesser) or junior position, ensuring a smooth and secure transaction.